Trusted cat sitters in Portland, OR

 We're here to help

 24/7 support and premium insurance is included with every reservation.

-Book drop-in visit or overnight stays
+Book drop-in visits or overnight stays

 Set up your free Meet & Greet

-Meet your sitter and review logistics with them before you leave.
+Meet your cat sitter and review logistics with them before you leave.
 Satisfaction guaranteed!